fullstack-development/web3-roadmap/blockchains/ton/basics.md

 ## Questions:

 * What consensys TON has? // add resources about consensys
+* What is the main idea of TON blockchain?
 * What does "TON is asynchronous" mean?
 * What does "Smart contract in isolation" mean?
 And what benefits it has?
 * How one smart-contract communicate with another smart-contracts?